One-Time Set Up Procedure for the Windows Communication Foundation Samples

 Most of the Windows Communication Foundation (WCF) samples are hosted in Internet Information Services (IIS) and run from a common virtual directory.
-This one-time setup procedure creates a folder on the disk; it also adds a virtual directory to IIS named ServiceModelSamples.
+This one-time setup procedure creates a folder on the disk and virtual directory named Servicemodelsamples.

-The ServiceModelSamples virtual directory is used for building and running all samples that use an IIS-hosted service.
+The Servicemodelsamples virtual directory is used for building and running all samples that use an IIS-hosted service.
 This is the only virtual directory that is required to run the samples.
-Building a sample will replace any previously deployed service at this virtual directory; only the most recently built sample will be deployed and available in this virtual directory.
+The most recent sample that is built is deployed and available at this virtual directory.
+Building another sample replaces the previously deployed service at this virtual directory.

-You must run all commands under a local administrator account.
-If you are using Windows 7, Windows Vista, or Windows Server 2008 R2, you must also run the command prompt with elevated privileges.
-To do so, right-click the command prompt icon, and then click Run as administrator.
+In the following procedure, you must run all commands under a local administrator account.
+If you are using Windows Vista or Windows Server 2008, you must also run the command prompt with elevated privileges.
+To do so, right-click the command prompt icon, then click Run as administrator.
 All commands in this topic must be run in a command prompt that has the appropriate path settings.
 The easiest way to ensure this is by using the Visual Studio Command Prompt.
-To open this prompt, click Start, select All Programs, scroll down to Visual Studio 2010, select Visual Studio Tools, right-click Visual Studio Command Prompt (2010), and then click Run as administrator.
-If you have one of the Visual Studio Express editions installed, this command prompt is not available, and you will have to add "C:\Windows\Microsoft.Net\Framework\v4.0" to the system path.
+To open this prompt, click the Start button, select All Programs, scroll down to Visual Studio 2008, select Visual Studio Tools, right-click Visual Studio 2008 Command Prompt, and choose Run as administrator.
+If you have one of the Visual Studio Express editions installed, this command prompt is not available, so you must add "C:\Windows\Microsoft.Net\Framework\v3.5" to the system path.